RaiderHQ/ruby_raider/README.md

 * Generating a framework with Cucumber and Appium cross platform

+* Generating a visual testing framework with Rspec, Aplitools and Selenium

 ***In order to run the Appium tests, download the example [app](https://github.com/saucelabs/my-demo-app-rn).***

 This works in all the platforms (Tested on Mac OS, Linux and Windows).